Tomas Peña: Editor-in-Chief, Journalist, Contributing Writer

 EXPERIENCE JAZZDELAPENA.COM, Editor, and Chief – Contributing Writer 2014 to Present Jazzdelapena.com is an online publication.
 It provides up-to-the-minute coverage of the New York music scene and the music community and includes artist profiles, interviews, CD/Performance reviews, The New York Report, breaking music news and much more.
 Jazzdelapena.com is a hub for what’s happening in New York and beyond.

 WFDU, 89.1 FM – Producer, Broadcaster, Co-Host 2006-2007 – I produced and hosted a one-hour show entitled, Under the Radar for WFDU, 89.1 FM as part of Vickie Sola’s long-running radio show, Que Viva La Musica.
 The segment’s strived to provide a platform for established and emerging artists deserving of wider recognition.
-In December of 2010, I appeared as a guest of radio show host, Daro Behroozi of WKCR 89.1 FM on The Musician’s Show, where I joined pianist, Michele Rosewoman in a discussion on the history of the venue, Soundscape.
+In December of 2010, I appeared as a guest of the radio show host, Daro Behroozi of WKCR 89.1 FM on The Musician’s Show, where I joined pianist, Michele Rosewoman in a discussion on the history of the venue, Soundscape.

 NEW JERSEY CENTER FOR THE PERFORMING ARTS (NJPAC) Advisory Board – In 2006, I participated in Alternate Routes, a year-long series of performances complemented by educational, humanities and residency programs.
 Alternate Routes “mission” included identifying and establishing relationships with artists, educators, scholars, civic and government leaders and other resources in the community; identifying cultural, educational and civic and government agencies and institutions that facilitated the implementation of the festival; identifying and collaborating with organizations for educational and residency activities, as well as other support programs and attending regularly scheduled meetings.